Axway-University-1/apim-hands-on-labs/Dev-Day2-Lab-2/README.md

 ### 4.3.
 Create filters

-* Open policy by double-clicking
+* Open policy by double-clicking, if it is not open.
 * Type `set` to search for filter `Set Message`
 * Click on **Set Message** and drag in center of policy
 * Drop it on the policy canvas

 ![Alt text](images/image39.png)